 Just as we are all coming down from the Halloween candy high, November 1st started the beginning of Diabetes Awareness Month.
-Did you know that 25% of the 30 million U.S. adults who suffer from diabetes don’t even know they have it?1 Could you be one of them?
+Did you know that 34.2 million Americans have diabetes, and 20% of the 30 million U.S. adults who suffer from diabetes don’t even know they have it?1 Could you be one of them?

 This is especially concerning because diabetes is considering the 7th leading cause of death in the U.S.1

 This potentially devastating disease is affecting your co-workers, neighbors and family members across all ages and races.

 The good news is that it is highly treatable, but it requires lifestyle changes along with medication.
 And many of these lifestyle changes are not easy, but they’re well worth it!